pimcore/pimcore/doc/03_Documents/01_Editables/40_WYSIWYG.md

 ```

 After this be sure, that PimcoreTinymceBundle is installed.
 You can check it with: `bin/console pimcore:bundle:list`
-If it is not installed, you can install it with: `bin/console pimcore:bundle:install PimcoreTinymceBundle`
+If it is not installed, you can install it with `bin/console pimcore:bundle:install PimcoreTinymceBundle`.

 ## Add a Custom Editor
 Make sure that you add the Editor to `pimcore.wysiwyg.editors`.
 This array can be used to have different editors for different use cases(documents, objects ...):